-You’ll add to this as time goes on.
+You want to showcase your latest projects when you create a portfolio website, obviously, so you’ll add to this as time goes on.
 They’ll link to your portfolio project pages that we’ll create further into the road map.

 Example testimonials: “I hired Andrew for his excellent editorial and organization skills, but he quickly became an important part of all of our marketing campaigns.
 He has a lot of experience with content, social media, influencer, SEO, and email marketing.
 It was a pleasure working with him and I would recommend him to anyone looking for a mature, hard-working digital marketer.”